artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

    sudo systemctl start atom-worker    # Starts the worker sudo systemctl stop atom-worker     # Stops the worker sudo systemctl status atom-worker   # Obtains current status

+For more detailed information on managing the job scheduler and the ``atom-worker``, see:

+* :ref:`maintenance-asynchronous-jobs`

 :ref:`Back to top <maintenance-troubleshooting>`